 Relief at last.
 Yes, there were a few sticky patches left here and there, but mostly my scissors just slipped easily between the cotton and the flannel and it was easy to cut more confidently down those channels.
 Here's what it looks like cut – not too interesting so far.

 If you have a go at this project, I really recommend hand washing after quilting to remove the basting spray and make it easier to cut those channels.
 Or, just use less spray in the first place!

 Trimming and squaring up

 It's interesting how if you buy 4 yards of fabric, all of which are said to be 44 inches wide, just how much variation you get in both width and length.
-My panel had a blue border printed around the outside of the print, but actually at the top the entire blue border was printed on the selvedge where all the little holes are in the edge of the fabric, and I had to trim that off.
-Hopefully no one will notice when the blanket is completed.
+My panel had a blue border printed around the outside of the print, but actually, at the top the entire blue border was printed on the selvage where all the little holes are in the edge of the fabric, and I had to trim that off.
+Hopefully, no one will notice when the blanket is completed.

 I trimmed off all the rough edges with a rotary cutter.
 The design on the panel made this easy to do.

 I bought a quarter yard in this fun stripe which matches the panel because it should look good with the stripes going across the binding.
 I cut my strips 3 inches wide and had plenty with some leftover.